 - Data Scientist

-Inaugurating a culture of digital optimization (agile marketing):
+Inaugurating a culture of digital optimisation (agile marketing):

 Are there internal frameworks and workflows in place to govern a continuous optimisation process that constantly measures and improves the performance of marketing campaigns?